HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 I gave to university students, I'm including my brief biography here.

-As of this writing (June 2023), I have seven years experience as a technical writer, and sixteen years before that as systems engineer, team lead, software engineer (developer), and software tester.
+As of this writing (June 2023), I have seven years experience as a technical writer, and sixteen years before that as a systems engineer, team lead, software engineer (developer), and software tester.
 Check out the following image for a few more details, including personal interests.